Erickelly1216/Resume/README.md

 # Resume
-a resume project from udacity using github pages
+a resume project using github pages